-Sometimes an account is frozen after someone’s death even if no one — apparently — has notified the bank.
-That can happen because the funeral home may notify the Social Security Administration on behalf of the family and that notification can terminate Social Security payments, which typically are direct-deposited.
+Sometimes an account is frozen after someone’s death even if no family members tell the bank.
+This can happen because the funeral home may notify the Social Security Administration on behalf of the family, and that notification can terminate Social Security payments, which typically are direct-deposited.

-“Social Security can come back to the bank sometime later and say, ‘That person is dead,’ so they have to give it back,” Feddis says.
+“Social Security can come back to the bank sometime later and say, ‘That person is dead,’ so they have to give it back,” says Nessa Feddis, senior counsel at the American Bankers Association in Washington, D.C.
 “You aren’t supposed to take that money.”

 Family members who need ready cash to pay a deceased person’s final expenses might want to look to brokerage accounts rather than bank accounts, Halloran says.
 That’s because brokerage accounts typically are subject to a transfer on death election, or TOD, which allows the account to be retitled after death.
 All that’s needed is a copy of the death certificate.